BcommeBois/oihana-php-robots/README.md

 - 1 Failure (invalid action, IO failure, etc.)

 ## ❓ Troubleshooting
-- Ensure the parent directory for the robots.txt is writable (especially when using a custom --file path).
+- Ensure the parent directory for the `robots.txt` is writable (especially when using a custom `--path` option).
-- When using relative paths with --file, they are resolved from the current working directory (pwd).
+- When using relative paths with `--path`, they are resolved from the current working directory (pwd).
 - For more details, see the inline documentation in [RobotsCommand.php](https://github.com/BcommeBois/oihana-php-robots/blob/main/src/oihana/robots/commands/RobotsCommand.php).

 ## ✅ Running Unit Tests